Ramkanai Das

 Ramkanai Das (রামকানাই দাস; 1935 – 5 September 2014) was a Bangladeshi folk and classical musician.
-He was awarded Ekushey Padak by the Government of Bangladesh in 2014.
+He was awarded Ekushey Padak by the government of Bangladesh in 2014.

 Early life

-Das was born in Sullah Upazila of Sunamganj District in 1935 to his parents Rashiklal Das and Dibyamoyi Das.
+Das was born in Sullah Upazila of Sunamganj District (in present-day Bangladesh) in 1935 to his parents Rashiklal Das and Dibyamoyi Das.
 They were folk singers, lyricists, and composers.
 He was one of 6 children with two older sisters and three younger brothers.
 Das's grandfather, Prakash Chandra Talukdar, and great-grandfather, Ramcharan Talukdar, were all also musicians.
 He married Subarna Das in 1960.